 #5 Save for retirement

 If you have not yet started saving for retirement, now is the time.
 Many people rely on social security for retirement.
-Yet, you cannot withdraw social security until you reach age 62 (source Social Security Association).
+Yet, you cannot withdraw from social security until you reach age 62 (source Social Security Association).
 Yet, by taking advantage of social security payments at a younger age, you will get less money in your monthly payments.

 If you have plans to retire before then, it is best to start saving for retirement on your own.
-Not to mention, socially security may not be enough to cover your expenses in retirement.
+Not to mention, social security may not be enough to cover your expenses in retirement.